PGY1 Pharmacy Residency

 - Application deadline is December 24th

-Applicants considered for a position will be invited to participate in a short video conference interview as part of the application process.
+Applicants considered for a position may be invited to participate in a short video conference interview as part of the application process.
 Following this, selected applicants will be invited for an on-site interview at Memorial Hermann-Texas Medical Center during January or February.
 Applicants will be given a tour of the facilities and will have a chance to meet with the Residency Program Director and Coordinators, preceptors, and current pharmacy residents.
 At this time, we are weighing options for the interview season and have not yet determined if interviews will be on-site or virtual.

 Memorial Hermann recognizes the health benefits of a tobacco-free lifestyle as well as the special duty to maintain and promote a healthy and safe environment for our patients, visitors, physicians, and employees.
 In an effort to further this goal, Memorial Hermann will no longer hire individuals who use tobacco products in any form.